Christianity: A syncretic religion in historical context

 Paul writes the first written testimonies of a messianic figure, Jesus, likely including letters such as 1 Thessalonians, Galatians, and Corinthians.
 First indications that a missionary branch of Judaism within the Roman Empire gave rise to a group believing in a heavenly Messiah.

-The apostles’ convention: This early meeting of Christian leaders, often identified with the Council of Jerusalem, aimed to resolve key doctrinal disputes regarding whether Gentile converts to Christianity were required to follow Jewish law, such as circumcision and dietary restrictions.
+This (alleged) early meeting of Christian leaders aimed to resolve key doctrinal disputes regarding whether Gentile converts to Christianity were required to follow Jewish law, such as circumcision and dietary restrictions.
 The outcome, which relaxed these requirements, was significant in shaping Christianity as a universal faith distinct from Judaism, facilitating its spread across the Roman Empire and establishing a foundation for later theological developments.

 • c.
 50–60: Paul’s missionary missions